Anthoni-Mathias/Boston-Barbers/README.md

  is not real and have no social media.
 > - Bad performance result while testing the site performance.
 Tried multiple things to try to fix this.
 Make images smaller, compress images and gzip compression.
 > - Noticed that bootstrap added a margin-bottom .5rem in the labels in the book a table form.
 Removed this to align with margin on the rest of the form.
+> - Error in the bootstrap in class row, change the line comand for new bootstrap.

 ---